Jemt/PaymentServiceProviderInterface/README.md

 PSPI solves this by exposing a very simple interface that allow developers to rapidly implement support for online payments in PHP applications.

+The PSPI solution is currently being incorporated into http://jsshop.org which will ship with the next version of Sitemagic CMS (http://sitemagic.org) around summer 2016.
+Follow the projects here: https://www.facebook.com/SitemagicCMS

 **Code snippet**

 The code below demonstrates how easy it is to receive payments.